slowjams/AWS/Demystifying AWS.md

         "Effect": "Allow",
         "Action": [
             "iam:PassRole"  // <----------------PassRole is needed, what it means is "Paul can attach 'CloudFormationServiceRole' as service role to CF
+                            // also note that Paul doesn't have permission to create EC2 instances, however when he uses CF (assumes that Paul has permission to use CF), CF can create EC2 instance
         ],
         "Resource": "arn:aws:iam::<account-id>:role/CloudFormationServiceRole"
     }]